 What is Olive Oil?

-Before diving into the uses and substitutions of oils, let’s take a look at what each oil actually is.
-Olive oil is made from the fruit of an olive tree.
+Before diving into the uses and substitutions of oils, let’s look at what each oil is.

-Olive trees begin producing olives when they are about five to twelve years old, with some trees maturing to over 2000 years old and still producing usable olives.
+Olive trees begin bearing olive fruits when they are about five to twelve years old, with some trees maturing to over 2000 years old and still producing usable olives.

-Once the olives are picked, they are washed and then crushed by large stones or steel blades.
-The olive paste is then mixed to release the oil.
+After harvesting the fruit, they are washed and crushed by large stones or steel blades.
+They then mix the olive paste to release the oil.

 What is Vegetable Oil?

-While olive oil is made strictly from olives, vegetable oil can come from a variety of places.
-The blanket term ‘vegetable oil’ covers any oil that is extracted from fruits, seeds, grains and nuts.
+While olive oil is made strictly from olives, vegetable oil can come from several sources.

 The Purpose of Vegetable Oil in Brownies